Rep. William Paxon

 Voting Record

 From Jan 1989 to Dec 1998, Paxon missed 140 of 5,485 roll call votes, which is 2.6%.
-This is better than the median of 2.6% among the lifetime records of representatives serving in Dec 1998.
+This is on par with the median of 2.6% among the lifetime records of representatives serving in Dec 1998.
 The chart below reports missed votes over time.

 Primary Sources